blockspacer/CXXCTP/README.md

 [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/blockspacer/CXXCTP.svg)](http://isitmaintained.com/project/blockspacer/CXXCTP "Average time to resolve an issue")
 [![Percentage of issues still open](http://isitmaintained.com/badge/open/blockspacer/CXXCTP.svg)](http://isitmaintained.com/project/blockspacer/CXXCTP "Percentage of issues still open")

+# NOTE

+This repo will be migrated to https://github.com/blockspacer/flextool as soon as possible

+CXXCTP will be deprecated.
+Prefer flextool

 # 🔗 Navigation

  - [About CXXCTP](#about)